12 Tips to ace your legal career

 Get the essential Acts into your head.
 If nothing helps, that memory will.

 Second, which books to buy?

-That section on ‘Statements of Claim’ shows you how you should lay out a Plaintiff’s case – both in pleadings and in submissions.
+That section on ‘Statements of Claim’ shows you how a Plaintiff’s case should be laid out– both in pleadings and in submissions.

-Bullen and Leake contains typically two page explanations of all the law in that area; under almost every subject.
-Imagine.
-All that law in two pages.
+Bullen and Leake contains typically two-page explanations of all the laws in that area; under almost every subject.
+Imagine, all that law in two pages.
 The sort of thing you’d need to turn up quickly if you are in the Federal Court and the judges are breathing down your neck.

 Third, Two Invaluable Acts

 Be very familiar with two Acts: the Contracts Act 1950, and the Specific Relief Act 1950 (‘SRA’).

 The Contracts Act has 191 sections.
 Only 76 sections are about traditional laws of contract.